Lord of the World: Composition

 Benson first mentioned his ideas in a letter to his mother on 16 December 1905, "Yes, Russia is ghastly.
 Which reminds me that I have an idea for a book so vast and tremendous that I daren't think about it.
 Have you ever heard of Saint-Simon?
 Well, mix up Saint-Simon, Russia breaking loose, Napoleon, Evan Roberts, the Pope and Antichrist; and see if any idea suggests itself.
 But I'm afraid it is too big.
 I should like to form a syndicate on it, but that is an idea, I have no doubt at all."

-In a letter to Mr. Rolfe on 19 January 1906, Benson wrote, "Anti-Christ is beginning to obsess me.
+In a letter to Rolfe on 19 January 1906, Benson wrote, "Anti-Christ is beginning to obsess me.
 If it is ever written, it will be a BOOK.
 How much do you know about the Freemasons?
 Socialism?
 I am going to avoid scientific developments, and confine myself to social.
 This election seems to hold vast possibilities in the direction of Anti-Christ's Incarnation – I think he will be born of a virgin.
 Oh!
 If I dare to write all that I think!
 In any case, it will take years."

-According to Father Martindale, the gradual evolution of Lord of the World can be charted through three of Monsignor Benson's notebooks.
-The first two reveal that Benson based the physical appearances of Fr.
-Percy Franklin and President Julian Felsenburgh on "a rather prominent socialist politician" whose name Father Martindale does not disclose.
-Mgr.
+According to Martindale, the gradual evolution of Lord of the World can be charted through three of Benson's notebooks.
+The first two reveal that Benson based the physical appearances of Percy Franklin and President Julian Felsenburgh on "a rather prominent socialist politician" whose name Martindale does not disclose.
 Benson's notebooks also reveal that Pope Sylvester was originally "made to take refuge and confront Antichrist in Ireland."

 On 16 May 1906, Benson wrote in his diary, "Anti-Christ is going forward; and Rome is about to be destroyed.
 Oh, it is hard to keep it up!
 It seems to me that I am getting terser and terser until finally the entire story will end in a gap, like a stream disappearing in sand.
 It is such a fearful lot that one might say, that every word seems irrelevant."

 On 28 June 1906, Benson again wrote in his diary, "I HAVE FINISHED ANTI-CHRIST.
 And really there is no more to be said.
 Of course I am nervous about the last chapter – it is what one may call just a trifle ambitious to describe the End of the World.
 (No!)
 But it has been done."

 In a 28 January 1907 letter, Lord of the World was praised by Frederick Rolfe.
-Commenting on Benson's decision to satirize him as "Chris Dell" in The Sentimentalists, Rolfe wrote, "You are worrying yourself most unnecessarily about me, I assure you...
+Commenting on Benson's decision to satirise him as "Chris Dell" in The Sentimentalists, Rolfe wrote, "You are worrying yourself most unnecessarily about me, I assure you...
 I am laughing at the absurdity of the whole thing though I must confess that I was rather amazed when I heard that everybody recognized me in Chris.
 It was rather a blow to my amour propre...
 You will, I hope, reap a rich harvest of shekels from the transaction, and the world will forget The Sentimentalists when it stands wondering before The Lord of the World."